PokéViews

 PokéViews Top 100 Index (PV100)

-The PokéViews Top 100 Index tracks the premium Pokémon card market using a fixed, equal-weighted basket of the 100 most valuable and actively traded cards.
-Constructed similarly to the S&P 500, PV100 starts at 100 and its current value reflects the average percent price change of those cards since launch.
-Updated daily.
+The PokéViews Top 100 Index tracks the premium Pokémon card market using an equal-weighted basket of the 100 most valuable and actively traded cards.
+Inspired by stock market indexes like the S&P 500, it provides a simple benchmark for how high-end Pokémon cards are performing over time.

 Loading…